 Each line is tied to the name of the series.
 The master series pianos and special collection are two of the top line pianos.
 Standard series pianos are as basic as a traditional brand piano company can get while the style collection incorporates extra beauty into each piano.

-Upright pianos from Petrof come in five different lines to meet the needs of various consumers.
+Upright pianos from Petrof come in five different lines to meet the needs of various consumers:

-The first three lines of pianos are exactly what their names imply, the middle through the top of the line in their upright pianos.
+The first 3 lines of pianos are exactly what their names imply, the middle through the top of the line in their upright pianos.
 The style and special collections are the same premise as their grand pianos.